Grand Rapids-Wyoming-Kentwood, MI

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Grand Rapids, MI shows High internal divergence — the metro composite may obscure significant county-level differences.
-Ottawa County contributes the most structural risk (Elevated, driven by affordability), while Ionia County anchors the lower end (Low Risk).
+Grand Rapids, MI shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Ottawa County contributes the most structural risk (Elevated, driven by permits per capita), while Ionia County anchors the lower end (Low Risk).

 | County | Score ▼ |